rcotter/jekyll-now/_posts/2017-4-3-angular1-redux-10-left-overs.md

 title: Using Redux to Decouple Angular 1.x - Part 10 Left-overs
 ---

 We've worked through a lot.
-Redux is very power and nicely constrained.
+Redux is very power yet nicely constrained.
 I think it achieves its goal of transparency and consistency.
 I'd also add in magic quadrant goals like "promotes cohesiveness and composition".